-It can be noticed that the concept of effective medium near Brillouin zone edges has been used by S. Y. Lin and al. In order to realize a prism in 2D photonic crystal material which could serve as a dispersive element in ultracompact miniature spectrometer [9].
+It can be noticed that the concept of effective medium near Brillouin zone edges has been used by Lin et al. [9] in order to realize a prism in a two-dimensional (2D) photonic crystal material which could serve as a dispersive element in a ultracompact miniature spectrometer.
 It has been shown in a recent paper [10] that a metallic photonic crystal can simulate a medium having an effective index close to zero.
 In this paper, we are concerned with dielectric photonic crystals, the properties of which are very different from those of metallic crystals.
-However, let us shown that a simple reasoning can lead us to the same conclusions : a dielectric photonic crystal can simulate an effective medium having a permittivity close to zero.
+However, let us show that a simple reasoning can lead us to the same conclusions: a dielectric photonic crystal can simulate an effective medium having a permittivity close to zero.